My interests are NBA basketball, weightlifting, invention, local government, economics, writing (obviously), and strength training.

 Somehow, I needed to stay strong without the benefit of a gym.

 I believe early humans were incredibly strong.
 If you look at ancient architecture, you will see evidence of men that lifted weights we could only dream of today.

-German Volume Training was invented in Germany in the 1970s and has become one of the most respected routines in weight training today.
+German Volume Calisthenics (aka German Volume Training) was invented in Germany in the 1970s and has become one of the most respected routines in weight training today.
 The method involves performing 10 sets of 10 repetitions in the most compound exercises (bench press, squat, dead-lift, barbell rows, military press).
-This overloads your system, and can be very difficult.
+This overloads your system and can be very difficult.
 However, this is a system used by world-class athletes, so we know that it works wonders!
 I haven't found an online article or a fitness magazine to date that has anything negative to say about this type of program.

 Basis for the Workout

 I began playing with workout ideas in my mind.
 I, when using the gym, had alternated training routines between power sets of 3-5 reps (strength), hypertrophy sets of 10-12 reps (size and cosmetic appearance), and German volume training (size and endurance).
 Because I was already much too strong to simply be performing 3-5 reps of a push-up, I decided to incorporate German volume training into my workout.

 Calisthenics, or exercises that utilize motion and the body's own weight, are often the subject of scorn in weightlifting and bodybuilding forums across the internet.
 I find many of these perspectives to be closed minded, given that some elite athletes have used calisthenics to attain their strength without sacrificing agility or flexibility.
 Former NFL great Herschel Walker was famous for his incredible physique, built from calisthenics alone.
 Julius Peppers, also known for freakish athleticism, uses calisthenics as his go-to for resistance training.